wincowgerDEV/OpenSpecy-package/cran-comments.md

 Please remove the quotes around function names. e.g.: `smooth_intens()` --> smooth_intens()

-> references and DOIS were added as suggested
+> references and DOIs were added as suggested
 > quotes were removed

 Please add \value to .Rd files regarding exported methods and explain